Autism and memory: Implicit/non-declarative memory

-Implicit memory, also known as non-declarative memory, appears to be relatively strong in many autistic individuals.
+Implicit memory, also known as non-declarative memory, appears to be relatively strong in many autistic people.
 Procedural memory, priming, and classical conditioning often function normally in higher-performing individuals, especially with therapies, allowing them to learn habits and patterns without conscious awareness.

-Implicit memory memory that relies on past experiences to help recall things without actively thinking of them.
+Implicit memory is memory that relies on past experiences to help recall things without actively thinking of them.
 Procedural memory, classical conditioning, and priming are all included in implicit memory; for example, procedural skills, such as riding a bike, become so natural over time that one does not have to explicitly think about them.
 The brain regions that process implicit memory are the basal ganglia and the cerebellum.
-Research suggests that HFA and M-LFA individuals show strong implicit memory functions.
-HFA individuals display intact implicit memory for non-social stimuli, unimpaired classical conditioning, and performance on other implicit learning tasks.
-HFA individuals displayed normal perceptual and conceptual priming.
-Studies concerning implicit memory in M-LFA individuals are sparse, and further study is needed.
+Research suggests that HFA and M-LFA people show strong implicit memory functions.
+HFA people display intact implicit memory for non-social stimuli, unimpaired classical conditioning, and performance on other implicit learning tasks.
+HFA people displayed normal perceptual and conceptual priming.
+Studies concerning implicit memory in M-LFA people are sparse, and further study is needed.

-As mentioned above, there are very few reliable studies of non-declarative memory for M-LFA.
+As mentioned above, there are very few reliable studies of non-declarative memory for M-LFA people.
 However, there are some speculations.
 Some consider that the impaired motor skills evident in many cases of M-LFA may suggest impaired procedural learning.
 Other studies, including Walenski (2006) and Romero-Muguia (2008), also think that ASD behavior is indicative of implicit memory function.
 For example, many autistic people have exceptional implicit perceptual processing abilities in mathematics, the arts and in musical improvisation.
-Furthermore, there is speculation that because M-LFA individuals are often characterised by habit and routine, habit formation is likely unimpaired.
-Behavioral treatments and therapies used with M-LFA individuals are usually very helpful, suggesting that implicit knowledge can be acquired and conditioning is intact.
+Furthermore, there is speculation that because M-LFA people are often characterised by habit and routine, habit formation is likely unimpaired.
+Behavioral treatments and therapies used with M-LFA people are usually very helpful, suggesting that implicit knowledge can be acquired and conditioning is intact.

-Working memory and autism
+Working memory

-Working memory, a cognitive system with limited capacity that retains and manipulates multiple pieces of transient information, has been found to be affected in individuals with ASD.
-Certain studies have suggested that deficits in working memory performance exist in individuals with ASD, especially when it comes to verbally mediated working memory tasks.
+Working memory, a cognitive system with limited capacity that retains and manipulates multiple pieces of transient information, has been found to be affected in autistic people.
+Certain studies have suggested that deficits in working memory performance exist in autistic people, especially when it comes to verbally mediated working memory tasks.
 One reason for this impairment is due to the working memory which is a part of the executive functions (EF), an umbrella term for cognitive processes that regulate, control, and manage other cognitive processes, for instance planning and attention.

 Typical classroom activity requires much polytropic processing of stimuli.

 A monotropic way of teaching can be greatly helpful for students with autism.